5 Tips for Better Communication Around Change

 2. Start sooner

 Communications are most effective when they start early in the project lifecycle.
 Early communications are more proactive and can mitigate the negative consequences from failing to engage employees.
-In fact, starting communication efforts earlier in the project was third on the list of what respondents would do differently on the next project in the Best Practices in Change Management –11th Edition report.
+When we ask research participants in our best practices studies what they would do differently on the next project, starting communications efforts earlier in the project is always on the list.

 When employees know a change is coming but don't have answers to key questions, they tend to make them up.
 The answers they come up with on their own are often different from and worse than the truth.
 Lack of communication early in a project results in misinformation and rumors, which can be devastating to the project.
 This misinformation can breed resistance, and it creates large barriers for the project team to overcome later in the project lifecycle.